Flood Damage Remediation Services in Michigan

 Contaminated Carpeting

-Carpets affected by flooding can trap dirt, bacteria, and mold spores.
-We provide complete extraction and, when necessary, replacement of carpeting and padding.
+Flooded carpet can trap dirt, bacteria, and mold spores.
+We provide extraction and determine whether carpeting or padding can be saved.

 Mold Growth and Odors